igormironchik/markdown-tools/README.md

 > [!CAUTION]
 >
-> In editor and converter implemented support of RTL languages.
+> In editor and converter is implemented support of RTL languages.
 But I don't know any of such
 > languages.
 I need testers to check if I implemented everything right.
 Thank you.

 # About